 For example, recruiters in general tell us that exceptional candidates show unmistakeable enthusiasm for working in the property industry.
 So make sure you know your motivation for being a commercial consultant/surveyor/planner for Gerald Eve and that you can articulate it well.

 You could show an ability to think quickly by making links between industry news, current affairs and what you’ve learned on your course in the answers you give to questions.
-For example, how prepared would you be to answer a question about the impact of a ‘yes’ or ‘no’ vote in the UK EU membership referendum?
-How do you think this would affect Gerald Eve (bearing in mind it has founded Gerald Eve International, a group of associate companies), and are you aware of the range of arguments on both sides from industries outside property?
-Being able to do this relies on you knowing all three of these areas well.
+For example, how prepared would you be to answer a question about the potential impact of the EU referendum result?
+How do you think this could affect Gerald Eve (bearing in mind it has founded Gerald Eve International, a group of associate companies), and are you aware of some of the concerns that its clients in other industries might have?
+Being able to do this relies on you having good basic knowledge of industry news, wider news and your degree.
 Our guide to being commercially aware in property may help.

 You could show you have an interest in the people around you by making a special effort to establish rapport with your interviewers.
 After all, ‘friendliness’ is listed as part of Gerald Eve’s company culture.
 Make eye contact, smile and show you’re interested in what your interviewers are saying through active listening (making a conscious effort to remember what they are saying to you, while making small signs of acknowledgement, such as nodding your head occasionally).